 A rider returns to the startline .
 CK calls him over.
 He tells him he could make it to the Olympic team if he put his mind to it.
 The boy leans on his handle bars, head bowed low, he is stressed.
 CK tells him all the mothers here watching their kids love him and that he has to stick to things if he wants to see progress.
 They are rooting for him.

 Down below is the team hut where Mary Harris makes people cups of tea.
 There are bikes for hire hanging quietly in a line.
 The session is coming to a close.
-Bikes sit upturned, floodlights cast elongated shadows of slowly turning wheels, shadows of spokes slowly passing over faces like the hands of a clock.
+Bikes sit upturned, floodlights cast elongated shadows of slowly turning wheels, shadows of spokes slowly passing over faces.

 Nigel reminds the kids still hanging around that they need lights on their bikes.
 Many of the riders at the club head off together in a group through the streets of Peckham and Camberwell, if ET would’ve been filmed in South London this is probably what it would have looked like.